 The NHS describes counselling as ‘a talking therapy that involves a trained therapist listening to you and helping you find ways to deal with emotional issues.’
-There are all sorts of reasons why people might seek help, from a difficult life event to an upsetting health condition, from stress at work to childhood trauma.
+There are all sorts of reasons why people might consider psychotherapy, from a difficult life event to an upsetting health condition, from stress at work to childhood trauma.

 If you are not sure whether therapy is for you, make an appointment for an introductory session and see what you think.
 Sessions last for 50 minutes and are charged at £50.

 Teenagers have a right to confidentiality in therapy just as adults do.
 Counselling is a confidential service between therapist and client, whatever their age.
 Boundaries are set by the young person him- or herself, as he or she needs to have complete confidence in the process to benefit from the therapy.
 Therefore I do not give ‘reports’ to parents.
 The only time I would break confidentiality is if there were concerns for the welfare of the young person, and I would make every effort to discuss it with him or her first.